Skip to Site Header Skip to Main Content Skip to Footer

 • Weight loss unrelated to diet or lifestyle changes

-If you're encountering any of these symptoms, it's important to consult your doctor.
-They could be indicative of underlying medical conditions that require professional attention.
+If you're experiencing any of these symptoms, it is important to consult with your doctor.
+They may indicate underlying medical conditions that require professional attention.

-Additionally, you should also contact your doctor if the symptoms worsen or if you are experiencing excessive sleep deprivation.
+It is important to contact your doctor if your symptoms worsen or if you experience excessive sleep deprivation.

 Final Thoughts

-Identifying the source of your night sweats and finding a resolution may be discovered without medical help.
-However, if your attempts to reduce them are ineffective, consult your physician to ensure there is not a more serious health problem.
+Identifying the source of night sweats in men and finding a resolution may be discovered without medical help.
+If your attempts to reduce them could be more effective, consult your physician to ensure there is not a more serious health problem.

 Frequently Asked Questions